Toyota F engine: History

-Engine Revisions

 F

-The F engine is a 3.9-liter, 75/93 kW (105/125 hp), carburated gasoline engine that is capable of 261/289 N·m (189/209 lb·ft) of torque at 2000 rpm; the difference in power and torque is different depending on the export destination.
+The F engine is a 3.9-liter, 75/93 kW (105/125 hp), carbureted gasoline engine that is capable of 261/289 N·m (189/209 lb·ft) of torque at 2000 rpm; the difference in power and torque is different depending on the export destination.
 The original design was started in 1948 when Toyota begun to explore exporting their vehicles internationally.

 The F engine block, crankshaft and lower end assembly is loosely based on the 1939-63 G.M.C.
 L6 OHV 236 engine but with a taller deck (rather than the similar but smaller Chevrolet 1937-63 Gen-2 L6 OHV engine), and built under license.
 The cylinder head and combustion chamber is derived from the Chevrolet L6 OHV "Stovebolt" engine, slightly scaled up.
 The general idea was consumers would feel comfortable with the engine since it was a familiar design and had a proven track record.
 None of the bottom end of the engine is interchangeable with these engines.

-The F engine replaced the early 3.4-liter B gasoline engine introduced in 1938 (not to be confused with the 2.9-liter B diesel engine introduced much later).
+The F engine replaced the early 3.4-liter type B gasoline engine introduced in 1938 (not to be confused with the 2.9-liter B diesel engine introduced much later).
 The early B engine was based on the original 1929-36 Chevrolet Gen-1 207 inline-6, not the later 1937-1963 Gen-2 216, 235 etc. engine.

 First introduced in export models of the 4-ton BM (FM) truck in November 1949 with 6.4:1 compression and 95 PS, it then found its way into the Toyota FX/FZ in September 1951.
 Beginning in 1954 it became installed in the long running FA/FC series of trucks; this was also when the combustion chambers were reworked and the compression ratio was increased, upping output to 105 PS.
 The FB type bus also used this engine, as did the Toyota Massy Dyna FC10.
 From 1964 until 1975 the FA100 truck (and derivatives) used a 130 PS F engine, although by this time, diesel-engined trucks found more favor in the market.
 A variety of fire trucks and special bodied patrol cars also used the F engine.

+The F engine had numerous slight variations over its lifetime.
+These were changes Toyota made to the engine to improve its power such as the shape of the cylinder head, type of pistons or the shape of the intake manifold.
+To designate the different iterations, Toyota added a three digit suffix to the engine code ranging from 105-155 (ex: F135).